 When making fish and chips at home, I say leave the deep-frying to the pros and opt for the oven instead.

-Use any firm-fleshed white fish fillets for this sheet-pan version of fish and chips.
+Use any firm-fleshed white fish fillets for this baked fish and chips recipe.
 Check the Monterey Bay Aquarium Seafood Watch list to find species available in your area that are not overfished.

 When ready to make your dinner, start with the potatoes since they take longer than the fish.
 Cut Yukon Gold potatoes into spears, toss with olive oil, and roast until golden and puffy.

-Meanwhile, toast the Panko breadcrumbs until golden, and then use them to coat the fish.
-Panko are an extra-crunchy Japanese variety of breadcrumbs now widely available in supermarkets.
+Meanwhile, toast the panko breadcrumbs until golden, and then use them to coat the fish.
+Panko is an extra-crunchy Japanese variety of breadcrumbs now widely available in supermarkets.
 Let the fish cook in the hot oven on a separate rack from the potatoes until the fish is cooked through.

 If the fish still has the skin attached on one side, you can ask the fish monger to remove it for you.
 They will do this free of charge.